 Plug in any set appointments you have on the books first.
 Doctor’s appointment on Monday, phone interview on Wednesday, carpool duty on Thursday, etc.

-Now look at your list on the right and begin transferring those items to the days on the left.
+Now look at your list on the left and begin transferring those items to the days on the right.
 As you do, estimate how much each task will take to complete.
 When you do, take these three important factors into account: time, energy, and bandwidth (mental capacity).
 You may have a free and clear day and plan to get a lot done, but it’s unlikely you have eight hours of energy and bandwidth to give.
 As such, it’s a good idea to tack on 15-30 minutes to how long you estimate each task will take.

 To save your sanity when planning, practice this approach: underpromise and overdeliver.
 Guess what happens when you do the opposite?
 You feel overwhelmed!